European wild ass: Evolutionary history

 Equus hydruntinus appeared first in the fossil record around 600,000 years ago during the Middle Pleistocene.
 In the Late Pleistocene it was widespread throughout much of western Eurasia from the Middle East to Europe, especially along the Mediterranean, with fossil reports from Italy, Turkey, Spain, France and Portugal.
 In the east the range apparently stretched at least to the Volga and to Iran.
 In the north it reached almost to the North Sea in Germany and the British Isles.
 Some authors suggest that it may have reached North Africa.

 Its range fragmented after the Last Glacial Maximum, surviving into the Holocene, its range contracted further, persisting in small regions of southern Europe, including the Danube river valley, the southern Italian Peninsula and southern France, probably surviving latest in Europe around the Danube until around 4000–3000 BC.

 While it was historically suggested that the species survived in the southern Iberian Peninsula into the Chalcolithic based on a phalange found at Cabezo Juré in Huelva, Spain, later research found it was more likely that the phalange came from a mule, and thus there are no unambiguous specimens of E. hydruntinus in the Iberian Peninsula that date later than the end of the Late Pleistocene (also corresponding to the end of the Paleolithic).
-Suggestions that the hydruntine survived into the historical period to be described in written records as the zebro, while popular "despite the a total dearth of osteological finds ... during the Holocene", are unfounded.
+Suggestions that the hydruntine survived into the historical period to be described in written records as the zebro, while popular "despite a total dearth of osteological finds ... during the Holocene", are unfounded.

 It likely survived latest in West Asia, with reported dates in that region ranging until 1500–500 BC.